marcosvidal/Sketch-Notebook/README.md

 ![Edit comment](assets/readme_images/edit_comment.gif?raw=true "Edit comment")

+**Title editing: ** If you edit the comment title and it reaches two lines or longer, you'll need to run the command "Realign Comments" twice to set everything in place ([see example]).
+This will be fixed in future releases.

 #### Delete comment
 1. Select the layout group that contains the comment you want to remove,
 2. delete it and then,